And our Fantastic Student Assistants

 They are students currently enrolled in the computer science and robotics curricula or Leap Alums!
 They understand what you are experiencing, thoroughly know the subject matter in the courses, and are a great resource for feedback, guidance, instruction, counsel and all-around assistance.
 They are also very friendly and want to help.

-will be a junior at Shady Side Academy this fall.
-This is his first year as a Robotics TA after attending the Leap robotics track last summer.
+will be a senior at Shady Side Academy this fall.
+This is his second year as a Robotics TA after attending the Leap robotics track in 2014.
 He is an active member of his school's Science Olympiad team, and a captain of his school's FIRST robotics team, FTC 6640.
 He enjoys photography, video editing/animating, video games, and tennis in his free time.

-will be a sophomore at Pittsburgh Allderdice High School.
-This is his first year as a TA for Intermediate Programming, and he attended Leap in 2014.
-In his free time, Ashwin enjoys coding and playing the guitar.
+will be a junior at Pittsburgh Allderdice High School.
+This is his second year as a TA for Intermediate Programming, and he attended Leap in 2014.
+In his free time, Ashwin enjoys programming and playing the guitar.

-will be a senior at the North Allegheny School District in the fall.
-Kevin was a teaching assistant for the Intro Programming track at Leap during the last two summers and is returning to teach a third year.
+will be a first year student in computer science at Carnegie Mellon this fall.
+Kevin was a teaching assistant for the Intro Programming track at Leap during the last three summers and is returning to teach his fourth year.
 Harboring a great passion for computers, Kevin programs games almost as frequently as he plays them, and he has taught computer applications to teachers and students at his school.

 will be a senior at Winchester Thurston High School this fall.
-Luke enjoyed his time at Leap in 2014 and returns as a TA in Intermediate Programming in 2015, excited to teach others what he has learned.
+Luke enjoyed his time at Leap in 2014 and returns for a second year as a TA in Intermediate Programming in 2016, excited to teach others what he has learned.
 When he isn’t programming, he can be found playing ultimate, producing electronic music, or playing video games.